 It’s thought that legendary playwright William Shakespeare once performed plays at Greenwich Palace – in particular, he is said to have put on comedy productions to amuse Queen Elizabeth here.

-Do you have any interesting or fun facts about Greenwich that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Greenwich?
+Share them in the comments below!